sunpy/sunpy/CONTRIBUTING.rst

 Also provide any error output generated when you encountered the issue, we can use this information to debug the issue.
 For a good example of how to do this see issue `#2879`_.

-If you are making a feature request, please post as much information as possible regarding the feature you would like to see in SunPy.
+If there is functionality that is not currently available in SunPy you can make a feature request.

-We provide GitHub templates for both of these types of issue.
+Please write as much information as possible regarding the feature you would like to see in SunPy.

-Each one has several sections that detail the type of information we are seeking.
+When you go to open either an issue or a feature request, there is a GitHub template that will guide you on the type of information we are seeking.
-Be sure to read over the comments in the GitHub text box.
+Please be sure to read over the comments in the GitHub text box.

 .. _issue: https://github.com/sunpy/sunpy/issues
 .. _sunpy-dev@googlegroups.com: https://groups.google.com/forum/#!forum/sunpy-dev